karoassociation/Standard/Writerside/topics/3-1-Operators.md

 The and operator consists of two ampersands (`&&`) and compares the two operands.
 It returns `1` if both operands are `1` and `0` if one or both operands are `0`.

+If the left operand is `0`, the right operand will not be evaluated.

 ### 3.1.3.2 The or operator